JunjieXia14/stClinic/README.md

 This script automatically (1) loads the input data as an concatenated `AnnData` object, (2) constructs an unified graph based on spatial location and omics similarity, (3) learns batch-corrected features of four slices by stClinic in an unsupervised manner, (4) identifies spatial domains according to the joint embeddings by `mclust` algorithm, and (5) projects the latent features into 2D-UMAP space.

-Note: To reduce your waiting time, we have uploaded the processed `AnnData` object into `Datasets/DLPFC`.

 **Hyperparameters**

 * R / rpy2 workpath: defines the work path of your R software and rpy2 package.